 Figures C through F display data for each of the Military Services.
-Military Service-level data are presented on different scales for ease of reading and to account for differences in
+Notably, Service-specific reporting rates are only available from FY10 through FY19, since reporting data excluding prior to military Service reports and reports made by non-Service members were not available by Service in CY06.
+Service-level data are also presented on different scales for ease of reading and to account for differences in population sizes of each of the Services.

 Additionally, OPA used scientific weighting to estimate prevalence rates that were representative of the entire active duty population and each Military Service.
-OPA provides confidence intervals for all statistics that are interpreted as population estimates, and provides the mid-point to estimate the number of Service members who experienced sexual assault in the 12 months prior to survey administration.
-Therefore, point-estimates displayed separately for each Military Service will not add up to the DoD point-estimate.
-The following graphs do not include updated survey data, due to the deferred administration of the 2020 WGRA.
-DoD intends to administer the next survey in FY21.
+OPA provides confidence intervals for all statistics that are interpreted as population estimates, and provides the mid-point to estimate a number of Service members who experienced sexual assault in the 12 months prior to the survey.
+Therefore, point-estimates displayed separately for each Service will not add up to the DOD point-estimate.
+Survey data in the following graphs have not been updated.
+DOD will admininster the next survey in FY20, and results will be included in next year's report.

-In FY18, DoD estimated that 5.8 percent of active duty Army women and 0.7 percent of active duty Army men experienced an incident of sexual assault in the 12 months prior to being surveyed.
+In FY19, DOD estimates that 5.8 percent of active duty Army women and 0.7 percent of active duty Army men experienced an incident of sexual assault in the 12 months prior to being surveyed.
 Compared to FY16, the FY18 sexual assault rate is statistically higher for women (from 4.4 percent in FY16 to 5.8 percent in FY18) and remained statistically the same for men (0.6 percent in FY16 and 0.7 percent in FY18).